ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 - MESI protocol talks about low-level coordination, deals with cache coherency, supports write-back caches
     - MESI is acronym for 4 states: **M**odify **E**xclusive **S**hared **I**nvalid
         - Modify - data in cache line is modified and guaranteed to only be in this cache, main memory not updated
-        - Exclusive - data is cache line is unmodified, and only in this cache
+        - Exclusive - data in cache line is unmodified, and only in this cache
         - Shared - data in cache unmodified, but copies in other caches
         - Invalid - cache line has invalid data
     - each cache line has its own state machine, no global statemachine, cores coordiate via async message passing